jetchirag/bunnycdn-whmcs/README.md

 git clone https://github.com/jetchirag/bunnycdn-whmcs/ bunnycdn ``

+### Create new server
+Add a new server and select BunnyCDN in Module.
+Use your API key as server's password.

 ## While creating a product, it is important to provide a custom field option which looks like this:

 ![BunnyCDN-WHMCS-SETUP](https://i.imgur.com/L4z79OU.png)